AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 Admittedly, this does require some additional (albeit negligible) effort to use in place of regular Markdown code blocks.
 Refactoring my old posts was a pain, yes, but I'd say it's worth it if it makes the user experience better on my site.
 It also makes it easier for me to verify that my tutorials work when followed from scratch since I don't have to manually copy-paste all of the code.

 I hope you enjoyed this tutorial!
+If you run into any issues implementing this on your own site, let me know down below and I'll try to help as best as I can.